'Birdman' leap makes Fox Searchlight shine at Oscars

 “To find a financier to give us money, even though it was only $2.8 million, that’s a big investment to make with no safety net,” Arquette said backstage.

-Another best picture contender, “American Sniper” from Warner Bros.
-(TWX.N), grabbed only one Oscar, for sound editing.
+Another best picture contender, “American Sniper” from Warner Bros., grabbed only one Oscar, for sound editing.
 But it is far ahead of fellow nominees at the box office, having collected more than $428 million in global ticket sales.